Your Cart

 Vaginal estrogen can help relieve the genitourinary symptoms of menopause, such as vaginal dryness, itching, and irritation.
 It works by replenishing estrogen levels locally in the vagina, which can make almost immediate changes to the vaginal and urinary tissues.
 Estrogen thickens the lining of the vagina, making it stronger and more elastic, and even helps to strengthen the pelvic floor muscles, which can improve urinary symptoms like incontinence.
 Plus, estrogen helps to increase glycogen levels which feed healthy bacteria in the vagina, particularly Lactobacillus, which protects against vaginal infections.

-Does estrogen make you more wet?
+Does vaginal estrogen make you more wet?

 In a way, yes.
 Vaginal estrogen can help with vaginal dryness caused by menopause.
 It works by restoring natural lubrication and maintaining the health of vaginal tissues.
 It won't directly increase sexual arousal, but it can make sex more comfortable by addressing dryness and discomfort, which may indirectly enhance sexual pleasure.
 While increased moisture and comfort can positively affect sexual experience, vaginal estrogen works more on the physical state of the vaginal tissues than on sexual desire or arousal, which are influenced by a broader range of factors, including psychological and hormonal elements.

-Where should you apply estrogen cream?
+Where and how should you apply vaginal estrogen cream?

 Different types of estrogen creams exist to treat different conditions, but vaginal estrogen specifically is applied inside the vagina.
-The cream and tablet form are both inserted into the vagina using a special applicator.
+The cream and tablet forms are both inserted into the vagina using a special applicator.
 During the first few weeks, the application is usually done daily and several times a week thereafter.
 A ring version of vaginal estrogen is also available, which is inserted once and replaced every 90 days.
 The ring releases a low dose of estrogen over this period.

 How long does it take for vaginal estrogen to work?